Micromotion compensation of trapped ions by qubit transition and direct scanning of dc voltages: Modification of transition probability by excess micromotion

-with the modulation depth of $\beta = k q u_0 / 2$, where we neglect the phase difference between the rf electrodes which could additionally produce micromotion.
+Note that the modulation depth defined here can be not only non-negative but also negative, contrary to the usual definition.
 The modulation can be expanded with the Bessel function of the first kind $J_n (x)$ as,

 The modulated field for transition directly affects the Rabi frequency of the trapped ion with the following interaction Hamiltonian,